Episode four – titled The Lions of Causton – will air on Bank Holiday Monday 26th August at 8.30pm on ITV.

-The first two episodes of Midsomer Murders series 20 air in March 2019: The Ghost of Causton Abbey on Sunday 10th March at 8pm on ITV, and Death of Small Coppers on Sunday 17th March at 8pm on ITV.
+In the UK, the first two episodes of Midsomer Murders series 20 aired in March 2019: The Ghost of Causton Abbey on Sunday 10th March, and Death of Small Coppers on Sunday 17th March.
+This was followed by episode three (Drawing Dead) in May.

 Who stars in the new series of Midsomer Murders?